gxli/SA-JEPA/README.md

-`sajepa` is a PyTorch implementation of **ScaleAware JEPA**, a non-generative self-supervised architecture that learns abstract latent representations of continuous physical fields — designed as a production-grade perceptual front-end for physical world models.
+`sajepa` is a PyTorch implementation of **ScaleAware JEPA**, a non-generative self-supervised architecture that learns abstract latent representations of continuous physical fields.

-## 🏛️ Architecture & World Model Blueprint
+## 🏛️ Architecture

-ScaleAware JEPA rejects pixel-reconstruction and generative tokenization in favor of a joint-embedding predictive architecture that models continuous multi-scale physical structures entirely in representation space:
+ScaleAware JEPA uses latent prediction rather than pixel reconstruction: a joint-embedding predictive architecture that models continuous multi-scale physical structures entirely in representation space:

-- **Multi-Scale Spatial Aggregation:** Constrained Diffusion Decomposition (CDD) replaces uniform grid-masking — which breaks down on continuous fields — with a physics-informed spatial aggregator.
-It decomposes raw scalar inputs into aligned fine-to-coarse components and dynamically scales target masks to match the underlying physical topology.
+- **Multi-Scale Spatial Aggregation:** Constrained Diffusion Decomposition (CDD) replaces fixed-grid masking with scale-aware, physics-informed spatial aggregation.
+Raw scalar inputs are decomposed into aligned fine-to-coarse components; the context-mask footprint is tied to each CDD diffusion scale, while the target patch remains fixed.
 - **ConvNeXt-Driven Latent Coding:** Scale-aware CDD components feed directly into a modern ConvNeXt backbone (depthwise convolutions, inverted bottlenecks, GRN normalization) to produce dense 32-channel latent representations with the efficiency and expressivity required for high-resolution physical fields.

-- **Dense Representation Topography:** Every physical coordinate maps deterministically to a distinct 32-channel latent coordinate, establishing a stable, back-mappable coordinate system for downstream reasoning.
+- **Dense Latent Coordinates:** The architecture produces a dense 32-channel latent vector at each spatial location, yielding a back-mappable latent atlas for downstream reasoning.
 - **Modality Support:**
   - 2D fields: fully supported and tested.
   - 3D volumetric training (`3d_slab`): under active development.